microsoft/pxt-arcade/docs/skillmap/collector/collector3.md

 to **myEnemy**.

-🔲 Now change the image for your **myEnemy** sprite from a coin to something a little more dangerous.
+🔲 Now change the image for your **myEnemy** sprite from a coin to something a little more dangerous, like a rock.

 ```blocks